SystemRDL/PeakRDL-regblock/docs/cpuif/customizing.rst

 2. Create a Python class that defines your CPUIF

-    Extend your class from :class:`peakrdl.regblock.cpuif.CpuifBase`.
+    Extend your class from :class:`peakrdl_regblock.cpuif.CpuifBase`.
     Define the port declaration string, and provide a reference to your template file.

 3. Use your new CPUIF definition when exporting!